 What they learn is hard facts and data collected through analytics and multiple-choice customer satisfaction surveys.
 The question is though, is all that data actually worth anything?

-As brands have realised the potential of this new digital world, they have begun to pour hours and hours into the collection and analysis of vast quantities of website data and metrics.
+As brands have realised the potential of this new digital world, they have begun to pour countless hours into the collection and analysis of vast quantities of website data and metrics.

 This data can be a wonderfully helpful tool, allowing marketers to understand so much about their audience … to an extent.
-Through this data, it is possible to grab a snapshot of the way your audience was behaving at a given point in time, their age, location, device and whatever else you decide matters.
+Through this data, you can grab a snapshot of the way your audience was behaving at a given point in time, their age, location, device and whatever else you decide matters.

 What this data does allow brands to do when collected in such volumes, is publish figures and statistics, demonstrating that they’ve hit however many KPIs and are so much up on last year’s figures.